daemosity/de-practice/Week2/2024_mage/README.md

     - name table (if applicable)
     - Mage allows SQL SELECT to select directly from a dataframe

+Note: The job will output two tables; one is a staging table, the other is the table you named.

+Pipeline Triggers
+- Pipelines can have zero to many triggers associated with it
+    - Time based
+    - Event based
+    - API based
+- Other pipelines can be chained to the pipeline, so that they trigger when the pipeline successfully completes.

 -------------------
 06 PARAMETERIZED EXECUTION

 -------------------
 07 DEPLOYMENT